US Metro Real Estate Intelligence

 Internal Structure

-Indianapolis's 11 counties show moderate divergence — Boone County carries the most risk (High Risk) while Madison County anchors the lower end.
+Indianapolis's 11 counties show moderate divergence — Hamilton County carries the most risk (Elevated) while Madison County anchors the lower end.

 11 of 11 counties scored

 Indianapolis, IN shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
-Boone County contributes the most structural risk (High Risk, driven by price momentum), while Madison County anchors the lower end (Low Risk).
+Hamilton County contributes the most structural risk (Elevated, driven by permits per capita), while Madison County anchors the lower end (Low Risk).

 Within-metro factor percentiles (0 = lowest risk, 100 = highest risk)